 - Earn transaction fee BTUs by running one or more full nodes

-- Amplify rewards by completing the “ Master Validator Challenge”
+- Amplify rewards by completing the Attestation, Master Validator, and Buddy challenges

 Participants may also have the chance to receive Mainnet Celo Gold by completing additional “Community Challenges.”

 There is also a grant program for those interested in building tools and services on the Celo Protocol and a bounty program to contribute to the Celo code and to flag issues.
 The grant and bounty programs will continue to exist after TGCSO and into Mainnet launch.

 Winners and Rewards (all subject to terms and conditions)